ninabarzh/broomstick/content/posts/A-love-letter-to-bureaucratic-hell.md

 to be its wild, flowing, metaphor-loving self.
 But the left?
 Oh no, it pretends it doesn’t need the right at all.
 Denial, thy name is cortex.

-But what if society starts running everything like a left-hemisphere project plan?
+And what if society starts running everything like a left-hemisphere project plan?
 What if we let the detail-obsessed bureaucrat in our heads take over entirely?
 Spoiler: we get a world that increasingly treats everything like a lifeless mechanism.